Chansay History, Family Crest & Coats of Arms

 Chansay Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Chance, Chancey, Chaunceur, Channsy, Channsey, Chauncey, Chancy and many more.

 Early Notables of the Chansay family (pre 1700)

-who became President of...
-Another 29 words (2 lines of text) are included under the topic Early Chansay Notables in all our PDF Extended History products and printed products wherever possible.
+Another 64 words (5 lines of text) are included under the topic Early Chansay Notables in all our PDF Extended History products and printed products wherever possible.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Chansay or a variant listed above: Jane Chance who settled in Grenada in 1774; John Chance arrived in New York in 1710; Will Chance settled in Georgia in 1735; Charles Chauncy settled in New England in 1638 was Second President of Harvard College.

 - ^ Burke, John Bernard, The Roll of Battle Abbey.
 London: Edward Churton, 26, Holles Street, 1848, Print.